inaka/guidelines/README.md

 At Inaka, we encourage our devs to do research, learn and share knogledge as much as possible.
-You're always welcome to learn new languages, paradigms, technologies or even simply new programming concepts in general.
+You're always welcome to learn new languages, paradigms, technologies or even new programming concepts in general.

 If you don't know where to start or if you want a fresh new book to read, check [this impressively long list of free books](http://resrc.io/list/10/list-of-free-programming-books).
+You can also suggest books and ask managment about paid books if you feel you need them.

 ## Developer Values